Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 6. [Sources and Credit]

 ## Overview

 Welcome to my phase 4 final project: The Flatiron Crossfit Workout and Class viewer!
-This is meant to be a light weight version of the Wodify app, a gym and studio management software platform.
+This is meant to be a light version of the Wodify app, a gym and studio management software platform.

-With this app you can
+With this app you can:
 - create, edit, and view various exercise moves and develop workout plans that uses these moves.
 - create, edit, and view coaches
-- create, edit, view and delete scheduling of crossfit classes; assign who teaches them, which workout plan they will use, and days plus time occuring.
+- create, edit, view and delete scheduling of crossfit classes; assign who teaches them, which workout plan they will use, and days plus time when that class occurs.

-For Flatiron Instructures reviewing my app: These are the requirements of the project and how my application satifities them
-- Use a Flask API backend with a React frontend
-- Uses 3 one-to-many relationship tables
-- Uses 2 reciprocal many-to-many relationships
-- One of those many-to-many relationship tables accepts 2 user submittable attribute
-- Full CRUD on one of those resource
-- CREATE, READ, EDIT for all resources
-- All inputs use Formik
-- All inputs have data validation through yup with data type, URL format, and string/number format validation
-- 4 Client-side routes using React Router.
-Additionally nested routing using useRouteMatch is utilized
-- Client and server are connected via fetch()

 ## Get Started

 Please note, Pipenv is required.
 See [here](https://pipenv.pypa.io/en/latest/installation/) for installing pipenv.
-Please install the python version that my application uses.
 My project utilzies python_version = "3.8.13".

 - Clone this repo
 - `cd` into the folder